tauri-apps/governance-and-guidance/board-election-2023/README.md

 Taking as reference, currently 46 people (and 1 bot) have the Discord `working-group` role.
 A ~33% turnout for the vote based on that number.

 The official end of term for the current Directors is _on July 16th_.
-After this and after making sure they've signed [the Plege][tcc-plege] the new Directors can take office.
+After this and after making sure they've signed [the Pledge][tcc-plege] the new Directors can take office.

 [tcc-plege]: https://dracc.commonsconservancy.org/0016/